bnc19/DIDE_cluster_set_up/README.md

 # This repo details how to get set up on the DIDE cluster

-To get started on the cluster there are [instructions](https://mrc-ide.github.io/didehpc/articles/didehpc.html#getting-started) written by Rich and Wes, who developed the cluster.
+To get started on the cluster there are already [instructions](https://mrc-ide.github.io/didehpc/articles/didehpc.html#getting-started) written by Rich and Wes, who developed the cluster.
-You should definitely read and refer back to these instructions, however they can be high level in places and assume you have a DIDE ICT accountetc.
+You should definitely read and refer back to these instructions, however, they can be high-level in places and assume you have a DIDE ICT account, etc.

-The instructions below hopefully provide a more step-by-step introduction to using the cluster.
+The instructions below and the code in this repo hopefully provide a step-by-step introduction to using the cluster.

-* N.B. all instructions for VPNs, network mapping and cluster are DIDE specific.
+* N.B.
+All instructions for remote access, network mapping, and cluster are DIDE-specific.
 That means any imperial instructions for the above don't necessarily apply here.*

 ## Useful contacts:
-* DIDE ICT: Chris De La Force or Paul Bunnett e.g. DIDE ICT accounts, computer help, VPNs, mapping your network drive.
+* DIDE ICT: Chris De La Force or Paul Bunnett e.g. DIDE ICT accounts, computer help, mapping your network drive.
 * Setting up the cluster: Wes Hinsley
 * Other cluster questions: Wes Hinsley, Rich Fitzjohn